 We remark that

-this is consistent with the fact that the trace is only well-defined up to sign for a $\PSLC$-representation.
+which is consistent with the fact that the trace is only well-defined up to sign for a $\PSLC$-representation.

-For $\gamma \in \mathcal{S}$ and a complex number $\lambda$, we define the \emph{linear slice} $X_{\gamma}(\lambda) \subset X_{par}(S)$ by
+For $\gamma \in \mathcal{S}(S)$ and a complex number $\lambda$, we define the \emph{linear slice} $X_{\gamma}(\lambda) \subset X_{par}(S)$ by

-(The linear slice is often defined to be $X_{\gamma}(\lambda) \cap AH(S)$ in the literature.)
+(We remark that the linear slice is sometimes defined by $X_{\gamma}(\lambda) \cap AH(S)$ in the literature.)
 If $\gamma$ is clear from the context, we omit the subscript.
 For instance, if $S$ is a once-punctured torus, all essential simple closed curves are related by homeomorphisms of $S$, thus it is not important to indicate the curve $\gamma$.